 Phamaly has pride in the disability identity and believes in a non-hierarchical view of disability.

 Phamaly believes diverse voices and experiences are essential to the creative process and the most effective artistic endeavors stem from a people-first approach.

 Phamaly is fiercely committed to deconstructing barriers so theatre artists with disabilities can work freely and productively and do their best work.

 Phamaly believes in disability as a creative asset and artistic aesthetic that can transform conventional stories and unlock creative potential.

-Phamaly creates a safe space to allow for laughter, vulnerability, and fearlessness.
+Phamaly is bold, courageous, and irreverent, creating a safe space to allow for laughter, vulnerability, and fearlessness.

 Our Commitment to Justice, Equity, and Access

-Phamaly acknowledges the presence and pervasive history of racism, able-ism, sexism, ethnocentrism, gender bias, ageism, and economic inequity that filters through the arts and greater society.
-We strive to actively dismantle these and other forms of inequity and inequality in ever aspect of our work.
-We believe the inclusion of all community members makes our art stronger
+Phamaly acknowledges the presence and pervasive history of racism, ableism, sexism, ethnocentrism, gender bias, ageism, and economic inequity that filters through the arts and greater society.
+We strive to actively dismantle these and other forms of inequity and inequality in every aspect of our work.
+We believe the inclusion of all community members makes our art stronger.

 We believe that everyone deserves comprehensive access to transformative artistic experiences, and it is the responsibility of everyone who engages with the arts - appreciators, supporters, participants, creators - to make this a reality.